guymorganb/Personal_Page/README.md

 ## Usage

-This page should be used for learning and demonstration purposes.
+- This page should be used for learning and demonstration purposes.
-This page should also be used for display of personal information, See below screenshot.
+- This page should also be used for display of personal information.

-Navigate to the following link to access the document. https://guymorganb.github.io/Personal_Page/
+- Navigate to the following link to access the document. https://guymorganb.github.io/Personal_Page/